Nauru: Foreign relations

 The US Atmospheric Radiation Measurement program operates a climate-monitoring facility on the island.

 A significant portion of Nauru's income has been in the form of aid from Australia.
 In 2001, the MV Tampa, a Norwegian ship that had rescued 438 refugees from a stranded boat, was seeking to dock in Australia.
 In what became known as the Tampa affair, the ship was refused entry and boarded by Australian troops.
 The refugees were eventually taken to Nauru to be held in detention facilities which later became part of the Howard government's Pacific Solution.
 Nauru operated two detention centres known as State House and Topside for these refugees in exchange for Australian aid.
 By November 2005, only two refugees remained on Nauru from those first sent there in 2001.
 The Australian government sent further groups of asylum-seekers to Nauru in late 2006 and early 2007.
 The refugee centre was closed in 2008, but, following the Australian government's re-adoption of the Pacific Solution in August 2012, it has re-opened it.
 Amnesty International has since described the conditions of the refugees of war living in Nauru as a "horror", with reports of children as young as eight attempting suicide and engaging in acts of self-harm.
 In 2018, the situation gained attention as a "mental health crisis", with an estimated thirty children suffering from traumatic withdrawal syndrome, also known as resignation syndrome.
-By the middle of 2023, the camp was finally totally emptied for the first time since it opened, with 4183 people having been detained there since it opened in 2012.
-In 2024 a few dozen refugees were again being held there while their claims are being processed.
+A few dozen refugees were being held there as of 2024.